jmsckv/EncDecMeta/readme.md

 5. Specify $RESULTSPATH where any experimental results are being stored.
 In the Docker container this env variable is automatically set.
 It maps $CODEPATH/results within the container to EncDecMeta/results on your local disk.

 6. Run Experiments with `$CODEPATH/src/sample_and_train.py <YOUR_CONFIG.py>.` <YOUR_CONFIG.py> must be a .py file containing a dictionary named config.
 You can look at the Python files in `$CODEPATH/src/configurations/` to learn about specifying a configuration dictionary.
+A configuration gets always validated previous to launching a search/training.
+You can use the terminal line output as direct feedback to reiterate (set `verbose=True` in your specified dictionary) or you directly apply `validate_config()` from $CODEPATH/src/utils/sampling.py to your specified dictionary.

 7. During training you can monitor the progress with `pip install tensorboard && tensorboard --logdir $RESULTSPATH --bind_all`.